 7) Chicago Post Office Building

 The opening scene in The Dark Knight in which The Joker and his band of clowns robs the Gotham National Bank is set in the old Chicago Post Office building.
 The same building also stood in for the exterior of the Gotham Police Department.

 The Fugitive from 1993 features the Daley Plaza, through which Harrison Ford runs, before blending in with the St. Patrick’s Day Parade crowd.

 This is yet another location that is featured in Ferris Bueller’s Day Off from 1986.
 It is inside the Art Institute that Ferris stares at a painting by French painter Georges Seurat, whose works you can still observe at the Institute today.

 Scenes from the hilarious Little Fockers were shot at the Hilton Hotel in Chicago, located at 720 S. Michigan Avenue.
 The building was opened in 1927 and was built by architectural firm Holabird & Root.

 Willis Tower, formerly Sears Tower, is where Batman stood and listened to the police radio after Joker’s attack on his party.
 It also featured in Ferris Bueller’s Day Off during Ferris’ visit to the observation deck.

 So there you go, our list of some of the best and most iconic filming locations in Chicago.
 Hopefully this inspires you to move along in your location search for your project!
-Even if any of these locations are out of your budget, we've got hundreds of locations in the city for you to take your pick.
-Take a look here.
+Even if any of these locations are out of your budget, we've got an exhaustive list of photo and film location rentals in Chicago for you to choose from.